China reports 17 new cases of mystery virus | DW | 19.01.2020

 At least three of those patients are in critical condition, said the Wuhan Municipal Health Commission.
 Two people have died due to infection.

-Public health officials and the World Health Organization have identified the virus as a new strain of coronaviruses.
+Public health officials and the World Health Organization have identified the virus as a new strain of coronavirus.

-Coronaviruses can be spread via coughing, sneezing or touching someone who is infected.
-They are a large family of viruses with many types that can cause infections ranging from the common cold to SARS.
+A coronavirus can be spread via coughing, sneezing or touching someone who is infected.
+They are a large family of viruses with many types that can cause infections ranging from the common cold to SARS, or severe acute respiratory syndrome.

 Read more: Unknown lung disease in China